The mechanical.py module#

 Change default path.

-Deprecated - use ansys.tools.path.change_default_mechanical_path instead.
+Deprecated - use ansys.tools.common.path.change_default_mechanical_path instead.

 - mechanical.save_mechanical_path(exe_loc=None)#